ofek/bit/docs/source/guide/advanced.rst

 ----------

 If you store your keys as hex instead of WIF you lose the ability to retain metadata.
-To convert your hex keys to WIF to use certain properties, use `bit.format.hex_to_wif`.
+To convert your hex keys to WIF to use certain properties, do this:

 .. code-block:: python